 For additional instructions provided by Simonis please click here - (PDF File - Opens in New Window)Added info:

-1. Stretching cloth - worsted fabrics such as Simonis, Tour Edition, Proform and Velocity Pro do not stretch as much as a woolen napped fabric.
+1. Stretching cloth - worsted fabrics such as Simonis, Tour Edition & Proform do not stretch as much as a woolen napped fabric.
 The idea is to get whatever cloth you are using tight enough so if you run your hand across it there is no rippling, wrinkling or feeling of looseness.